 After receiving the CAN in September 2020, Drake State established the Frontiers Research Program which houses and manages all aspects of the related research and curriculum development.
 An advisory board including technical experts, NASA officials and community leaders was also created to provide technical expertise and support to the Frontiers team.

-Faculty and students from Drake State’s Engineering Design program make up the Frontiers team.
+Faculty and student interns from Drake State’s Advanced Manufacturing Division make up the Frontiers team.
 Their work is twofold: test materials and processes used in 3D printing technology to help develop construction techniques suitable for building landing pads, roads, and other large structures on Earth and in space, and to develop curriculum for training a new workforce of technicians specialized in 3D construction techniques.

 “Being Huntsville’s community college we’re especially proud to have received this CAN award,” said Dr. Patricia Sims, President of Drake State Community & Technical College.
 “We’ve been a part of the Rocket City since 1961.
 The opportunity to support NASA with our research program is truly exciting.”